lingjunwan/Food-Ordering-System-in-PHP/README.md

 3. `PHP` script that uses an array to generate search suggestions based on user input, and the use of `AJAX(Asynchronous JavaScript and XML)` to dynamically update the search results on the page without the need for a full page refresh enables a more seamless and responsive user experience.

+4. User authentication, including user verification using `regular expressions`, user authorization based on identity & role, and session management using `PHP sessions` which enables maintaining user login state across multiple pages and implementing different headers to display different menu options or other page elements based on the type of user that is logged in.

-4. Implemented `phpMyAdmin`, which allows restaurant Admin to login and CRUD product menu data, and allows Customers to login and CRUD cart data and order data.
+5. Implemented `phpMyAdmin`, which allows restaurant Admin to login and CRUD product menu data, and allows Customers to login and CRUD cart data and order data.

-5. The use of `PHP CRUD APIs` allows Admin to do CRUD operations on Users through `JSON` with `Postman`.
+6. The use of `PHP CRUD APIs` allows Admin to do CRUD operations on Users through `JSON` with `Postman`.
 Finally, it uses `JSON` to return a response to the client-side, indicating whether the user data was found/inserted/updated/deleted successfully or not.
 The data is also displayed in an HTML table on the web page for better visualization.

-6. `JavaScript` is used to add interactivity to a website's header: it uses the `DOM API` to toggle the visibility of a navigation menu and close a form container, based on user input.
+7. `JavaScript` is used to add interactivity to a website's header: it uses the `DOM API` to toggle the visibility of a navigation menu and close a form container, based on user input.

-7. It's a website that's compatible with mobile devices.
+8. It's a website that's compatible with mobile devices.
 It is developed with mobile users in mind and as such very responsive which gives mobile users the same sleek GUI and function as the web users.

-8. This system can be used for any restaurant for its online services.

 ## Instruction